arti-203/project2/README.md

-# dot-Delta
+# new project
-this is only for practice

-#teacher
-shradha khapra

-#student
-arti-203
+this project was created from local system